| variable | 1980-1989 | 1990-1999 | 2000-2007 | 2008-2009 | 2010-2019 | 2020 | 2021 | 2022 | 2023 | 2024 |

 Government type: parliamentary republic

-Head of government: Interim Prime Minister Muhammad YUNUS (since 8 August 2024)cabinet: Cabinet selected by the prime minister, appointed by the presidentelections/appointments: president indirectly elected by the National Parliament for a 5-year term (eligible for a second term); election last held on 13 February 2023 (next to be held by 2028); the president appoints as prime minister the majority party leader in the National Parliamentelection results: President Mohammad Shahabuddin CHUPPI (AL) elected unopposed by the National Parliament; Sheikh HASINA reappointed prime minister for a fifth term following the 7 January 2024 parliamentary election
+Head of government: Interim Prime Minister Muhammad YUNUS (since 8 August 2024)cabinet: Cabinet selected by the prime minister, appointed by the presidentelection/appointment process: president indirectly elected by the National Parliament for a 5-year term (eligible for a second term); the president appoints as prime minister the majority party leader in the National Parliamentmost recent election date: 13 February 2023election results: President Mohammad SHAHABUDDIN Chuppi (AL) elected unopposed by the National Parliament; Sheikh HASINA reappointed prime minister for a fifth term following the 7 January 2024 parliamentary election; note - Sheikh HASINA resigned and fled the country on 5 August 2024 following mass protests against her government in July and August 2024, and Mohammad YUNIS was appointed as interim Prime Minister on 8 August 2024expected date of next election: 2028

-Description: expected date of next election: December 2025note: the Parliament (House of the Nation) was dissolved on 6 August 2024 by President Mohammad Shahabuddin CHUPPI following the resignation of Prime Minister Sheikh HASINA Wazed on 5 August 2024; new national elections may be held in late 2025 or early 2026
+Description: expected date of next election: February 2026note: the Parliament (House of the Nation) was dissolved on 6 August 2024 by President Mohammad SHAHABUDDIN Chuppi following the resignation of Prime Minister Sheikh HASINA Wazed on 5 August 2024; new national elections will be held in February 2026

 Information derived by "The World Factbook 2021.
 Washington, DC: Central Intelligence Agency, 2021. https://www.cia.gov/the-world-factbook/"